epenaloz/My-Projects-Description/DB/ReadME.md

 # Descriptions of assignments done in Foundations of Data Management

-NOTE: SQL and other was used using Amazon Web EC2 Instances.
+NOTE: A lot of the assingments were done on EC2 AWS

 ## Homework 1: Firebase
 I was tasked to connect to a database in Firebase and generate 7 Python files to add and find data within the database.
 The 7 files consisted of: add_course, add_instructor, add_student, find_instructor_courses, find_student_courses, take_course, and teach_course.
 Each Python file takes in 3 inputs in the command line; the code will check or raise expectations when needed and update the database.